bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 the correlations are *quantum* correlations.
 The situation is similar to the one surrounding radio waves and cancer, because the physics doesn't make sense based on very basic principles.
-But once the claims are unleashed, people start doing biology and epidemiology studies, as if that could trump the underlying absurdity of it.
+But once the claims are unleashed, people start doing biological studies, as if that could trump the underlying absurdity of it.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Nov.
 29